Azure/bicep-registry-modules/docs/Spec-ModuleStandardization.md

 @allowed([ 'new', 'existing', 'none' ]) param newOrExisting string = 'none'
 ```

 ## Toggle Name
-- When a module has a single resource the flag should be 'newOrExisting' but when there are many resources that can be toggled they should be suffixed with the Resource Type.
+- When a module has a single resource the flag should be 'newOrExisting'
 ```bicep
 @allowed([ 'new', 'existing'])
 param newOrExisting string = 'new'
 ```
+- When there are many resources that can be toggled they should be suffixed with the Resource Type.
 ```bicep
 @allowed([ 'new', 'existing'])
 param newOrExistingStorageAccount string = 'new'
 @allowed([ 'new', 'existing'])
 param newOrExistingKeyVault string = 'new'
 ```

 ## Resource Name Parameter
 - Single Resource Default Name Appends `Name` to <ResourceType>
 ```bicep